All Episodes

 You bet.

-My concern is um voter integrity still.
+My concern is voter integrity still.

 Spicer kind of mentioned it earlier.

-I mean, I'm a former Air Force Intelligence officer.
+I mean, I'm a former Air Force intelligence officer.

-Um, you know, the way we make our voices heard is through voting, and if we don't believe that that is being done the right way, then we feel kind of helpless.
+And if we don't believe that that is being done the right way, then we feel kind of helpless.

-And and I I live in Pennsylvania, and my Republican state legislature is indeed getting involved with this, and you've seen efforts in Georgia and other states.
+And I live in Pennsylvania, and my Republican state legislature is indeed getting involved with this.

-Uh, and that's where this has to come from.
+And that's where this has to come from.

-Um, but I I just want to say that you're on to something here because all these people who like to call uh what President Trump, former President Trump has said the big lie.
+But I just want to say that you're on to something here because all these people who like to call what President Trump, former President Trump, has said the big lie, just using my state of Pennsylvania alone, I can tell you, having come up through politically through the Pennsylvania political system, that our state has had repeated problems over the years.

 Forget 2020.